MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 - Fixed unsupported scenario that allowed users to specify a trigger style

 > [!TIP]
-> Looking for earlier features?
+> Looking for a list of earlier features?
 Go to [version history for Dynamics 365 Guides](./version-history.md).

 ## See also